 Humane medical research letter to your local newspaper

-(If you are having difficulty locating the email address for your local newspaper, please contact us.
+(If you have trouble finding the email address for your local newspaper, please contact us.)

 Not only is animal research harmful to animals, it is also potentially harmful to people.
 Different species react very differently to different drugs and procedures.
 Drugs that are shown to be safe in animals may later prove to be dangerous in humans, while valuable cures and treatments can be missed if they fail in animal tests.